AgoraLab/agora-chat-uikit/1-to-1-and-group-chats/flutter/integrate/advanced-usage.md

 ### Set whether to enable message recall

 The sender of a message can recall it within a specified time.
 This feature is enabled by default.
-To disable, set the `enableMessageRecall` property to `false`.
+To disable, set the `enableMessageRecall` property to `false`:

 ```dart
 ChatUIKitSettings.enableMessageRecall = false;
 ```

 You can also configure the duration of the recall option display.
 The default is 120 seconds.
-Upon expiration, the recall option will no longer be available.
+Upon expiration, the recall option will no longer be available:

 ```dart
 ChatUIKitSettings.recallExpandTime = 120;